Variable and Expression Classes

 In this program, both t and f are qbpp::Expr objects and can store general expressions.
 In particular, f is created as a qbpp::Expr object containing only a constant term with value 1 and no product terms.

-The macros COEFF_TYPE and ENERGY_TYPE define the data types used for coefficients and energy values in expressions.
-The ENERGY_TYPE macro is also used as the data type for the integer constant term of a qbpp::Expr object.
-The following types can be specified:
+The type aliases qbpp::coeff_t and qbpp::energy_t determine the data types used for coefficients and energy values in expressions. qbpp::energy_t is also the data type of the integer constant term of a qbpp::Expr object.
+The following types can be chosen:

 | Type | Range | Large constant syntax |